Vermont Weather Analytics Center

 With over a billion dollars in transmission assets, our ability to deliver reliable service is increasingly dependent on data analytics and advanced communication networks.
 We own a 1,500-mile, border-to-border, 72-strand, fiber optic network linking all our substations, and a microwave-linked radio system that provides 97% coverage statewide, and 94% of Vermont distribution utility customers have access to smart meters.
 Together, these assets enable high-speed, real-time communication across Vermont’s grid that is critical to system reliability.
 These assets also create an energy workbench for innovations that better serve customers and communities; innovations like the Vermont Weather Analytics Center.
 Return to top.

-For more than 15 years IBM Research has been investing in hyper-accurate weather forecasting to provide actionable insights for societal and commercial decisions.
+The Vermont Weather Analytics Center began in 2014 as a research and development project between VELCO and IBM Research, with its more than 60 years of technology innovation.
+For more than 15 years IBM Research had been investing in hyper-accurate weather forecasting to provide actionable insights for societal and commercial decisions.
 For the past 10 years, that weather capability has been combined with other research to better enable utilities and other energy-related businesses to make informed business and operational decisions that improve grid reliability, resilience and efficiency and maximize profitability.
-Return to top.

 Collaboration is the life blood of VWAC.
 Achieving a major step toward the digital grid of the future has taken leadership, creative intellect, and willingness to work in support of a common vision by the many project partners whose logos are shown, plus the support of Vermont Governor Shumlin and his agencies, Vermont’s Congressional delegation, and many other stakeholders.
 Return to top.